Thursday, May 22, 2008

 I'm learning, as an artist-writer, that we do have to take time off sometimes.
 It's where our creative juices have a chance to fill back up.
 Now, I'm the first to admit that I have more trouble with marking this kind of time in my calendar as there is always soooo very much to do, but I'm always glad when I do.
 Hey, maybe I'll take Memorial Day off, grill some portobello mushrooms, & just laze in my garden.

-Classical Painting Atelier by Juliette Aristides as my MA program did not include classical training & I want to teach myself that aspect of art.
+Before I even dared dream that I could be an artist, I took an art appreciation class at University of Hawaii & wrote a paper on Albrecht Durer.
+He's still a favorite of mine.
+I recently got a book, Classical Painting Atelier by Juliette Aristides as my MA program did not include classical training & I want to teach myself that aspect of art.
 My first exercise is to copy a Master, so I'm choosing Durer.
 I do admire his meticulous attention to detail as my own preferred style is more abstract!
 I'll let you know how I do with this.

 Happy Memorial Day!